duvvi14/tic-tac-toe-react/README.md

 ### `npm start`

 This kicks off the app in development mode.\
-Open [http://localhost:3000](http://localhost:3000) in my browser to see it.
+I just open [http://localhost:3000](http://localhost:3000) in my browser to see it.

-The page will reload when I make changes.\
-You may also see any lint errors in the console.
+Whenever I make changes, the page reloads automatically, and if I break something, the console shows errors.

 ### `npm test`

-Launches the test runner in the interactive watch mode.\
+Runs tests in watch mode, so they rerun every time I change code.\
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.
+If I ever need more details, I check [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

 ### `npm run build`

-Builds the app for production to the `build` folder.\
+This creates a production-ready build of the app in the `build` folder.\
-It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.\
-Your app is ready to be deployed!
+It’s optimized and ready to deploy when I’m happy with it.

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.
+Details here: [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

 ### `npm run eject`

-**Note: this is a one-way operation.
-Once you `eject`, you can't go back!**
+Running 'eject' gives me full control over Webpack, Babel, ESLint, etc., but it’s permanent—I can’t “uneject” later.

+For most projects, I don’t need this.

 If you aren't satisfied with the build tool and configuration choices, you can `eject` at any time.
 This command will remove the single build dependency from your project.